cariad/wev-awsmfa/README.md

 An error occurred (AccessDenied) when calling the ListBuckets operation: Access Denied
 ```

-`wev-awsmfa` will ask for your MFA token as-needed and authenticate you automatically.
+`wev-awsmfa` extends [wev](https://github.com/cariad/wev) to ask for your one-time tokens as-needed and authenticate you automatically.

-## Setup
+## Installation 🎁

-Install [wev](https://github.com/cariad/wev) (if you haven't already) and `wev-awsmfa`:
+`wev-awsmfa` requires Python 3.8 or later.

 ```bash
 pip3 install wev
 pip3 install wev-awsmfa
 ```

-In your working directory (or home directory, to enable `wev-awsmfa`) create or edit a `.wev.yml` file and add the following configuration:
+## Configuration ⚙️

+### Location

+[wev](https://github.com/cariad/wev) configuration files apply to the _working_ and _child_ directories.

+This gives you a few options for where to place your configuration:

+- If you always need multi-factor authentication then place the configuration in your home directory (i.e. `~/.wev.yml`).
+- If you're a contractor working on mutiple projects with a client (i.e. you have `~/client-foo/project-a` and `~/client-foo/project-b`) that requires multi-factor authentication then place the configuration in your client's project directory (i.e. `~/client-foo/.wev.yml`).
+- If you have only one project that requires multi-factor authentication then place the configuration in that project's directory (i.e. `~/project-foo/.wev.yml`).

+### Content

+A minimal configuration would look like this:

 ```yaml
 [AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN]: